International and District Officers

 - Dues are $125 per calendar quarter.
 Members are encouraged to pay on line.

 - Weekly attendance is required.
 If you are unable to make a weekly meeting, you are expected to make it up.
-Check with the club secretary on how to make up a meeting.
+Check with your club secretary on how to make up a meeting.

-- Members are should plan to participate in club service projects and collaborative projects whenever possible.
+- Members should plan to participate in club service projects, social events, and collaborative projects whenever possible.

 Service Above Self, One Profits Most Who Serves Best